10 Types of Stethoscopes: What’s the difference?

-The stethoscope is an icon of the medical practice, and you’ve got one already.
+The stethoscope is an icon of the medical practice, but are they all the same?
+And if not, whats the difference?

-Whether you’re a student and brand new to the medical field, or a seasoned practitioner, your practice is only as good as the equipment you use.
+Whether you’re a student and brand new to the medical field, or a seasoned practitioner, your practice is largely dependent on the quality of the equipment you use.

 The humble stethoscope has evolved into multiple forms used for particular types of patients or for particular types of tasks.

-Here are some types of stethoscopes organized by size of chest piece, specialized patients or tasks, and a category to explain why you might like to switch completely to an electronic stethoscope.
+Here are some types of stethoscopes organized by patient group, size of chest piece, specialized patients or tasks, and even electronic and amplifying stethoscopes.

-Let’s start with stethoscopes offering different sizes of chest piece for different types of patients.
+Let’s start with stethoscopes offering different sizes of chest piece and functionality for different types of patients.

 A neonatal stethoscope is sized the smallest for newborn patients.